nealkruis/bis-cal/README.md

     python bis-cal.py <team>

 where `<team>` is the name of the team who's calendar you want.
 The script will also look up teams from a subset of a team name.
-For example, "Slothy" will generate the calendar for the team "Sooooo Slothy" given that there are no other teams with that name.
+For example, "Slothy" will generate the calendar for the team "Sooooo Slothy" given that there are no other teams with "Slothy" in their name.

 ## Importing the calendar into Google Calendar